Run federated queries on PostgreSQL

 Compute requirements:

-Azure Databricks clusters must use Databricks Runtime 13.3 LTS or above and shared or single-user access mode.
+Azure Databricks compute must use Databricks Runtime 13.3 LTS or above and Shared or Single user access mode.

 Permissions required: